Training to become a GP in Scotland

 Through a combination of academic learning and hands-on clinical experience, you’ll gain the broad skills and confidence you need.

-Following graduation, all doctors begin with a 2-year foundation programme.
-This is a practical, work-based period where you'll get hands-on experience by rotating through different specialties.
+Following graduation, all doctors begin with a 2-year programme.
+It's a practical, work-based period where you'll get hands-on experience by rotating through different specialties in hospitals and community settings.

 Find out more about foundation training.